seekerabroad/weatherSPA/README.md

 # weatherSPA
-A weather forecast single page application coded using angular
+A weather forecast single page application coded using angularJS